 Leon County Booking Report: June 17, 2020

-Attached is a PDF file containing all bookings at the Leon County Detention Facility from June 16, 2020.
+Below is a PDF file containing all bookings at the Leon County Detention Facility from June 17, 2020.

 DISCLAIMER: The arrest records that are available through this website are public information.
 Any indication of an arrest does not mean the individual identified has been convicted of a crime.
 All persons arrested are innocent until proven guilty in a court of law.